-As part of the solar hot water system (view other blog posts) we have been installing onto our home we wanted to be able to keep track of the time the solar water pump is running.
-To monitor the pump we decided to use a simple mains power supply to switch an opto isolator which then is monitored by the Arduino board and the new logging code which takes a measurement every 15 seconds.
+As part of the solar hot water system, we have been installing in our home we wanted to be able to keep track of the time the solar water pump is running.
+To monitor the pump we decided to use a simple mains power supply to switch an Opto isolator which then is monitored by the Arduino board and the new logging code which takes a measurement every 15 seconds.

 We designed a simple PCB to hold the pump monitor.
-The circuit is a basic power supply using a small 9v transformer which a bridge rectifier, smoothing capacitor, current limiting resistor and a opto isolator.
+The circuit is a basic power supply using a small 9v transformer which a bridge rectifier, smoothing capacitor, current limiting resistor and an optoisolator.
 The low voltage (data) side has a 5V input, Ground input and output pins.
-The opto isolator input is connected to the 5V line and there is a current limiting resistor for the output line and a pull down resistor to ground.
+The optoisolator input is connected to the 5V line and there is a current limiting resistor for the output line and a pull-down resistor to ground.

-On the Arduino board this was connected to one of the analogue inputs and a simple sketch was written to check the input value and switch between "Pump On" and "Pump Off" states.
+On the Arduino board, this was connected to one of the analogue inputs and a simple sketch was written to check the input value and switch between the "Pump On" and "Pump Off" states.